RexWangSida/LearningNotes/Networks/README.md

   - **Delay:**
   ```
   1. Packets queueing in the buffer(queueing delay)
-  2. Packets transmit from head of the buffer to the end of the buffer(transmission delay)
+  2. Packets transmit from buffer to the link(transmission delay)
   3. Packets travels on the wires(propagation delay)
   4. Packets being checked for bit errors, router determine output link, deep packet inspection(processing delay)
   ```